 There is no good reason for one person to bully another.
 However, without addressing the cause of such behavior, bullying will continue.
-The truth is, it could be anyone or several of these reasons.
+The truth is, it could be any one or several of these reasons.
 Some common reasons for bullying include:

-5 Examples of Bullying
+5 Examples Of Bullying

 Bullying knows no bounds with regard to ethnicity, gender, or age.
 There are several environments in which bullying may occur.

 While bullying often occurs when there is little to no supervision, whether from an adult or another authority figure, prejudicial bullying may occur regardless of who is around.
-Prejudicial bullying is a type of harassment that focuses on what the bully believes makes the victim different from others.
+Prejudicial bullying is a type of harassment that focuses on what the bully believes makes the survivor different from others.
 Those differences are seen as “weaknesses” or reasons to be considered an outcast.

 Prejudicial bullying occurs when a person is singled out based on factors such as: